na-na-hi/renget/archive/PopsyB.md

 "Whatcha smiling at McCathy?"

 He heard a clicking gun noise.
 "Jesus, Inigo!!" she hissed, fumbling to hide her phone screen.
-"Don't sneak up on me...
-Ugh, it's too early to have to deal with you."
+"Don't sneak up on me!"

 Cackling, Inigo vaulted over the couch and made an exaggerated kissy face.
 "You were texting our sweet angel boy, weren't ya?
 I know he wakes up at the same time as me.
 So any progress there?
 C'moooon, tell me all the juicy deets!"